Prometheus-X-association/learning-traces/docs/design-document.md

   - Registration: Unique identifier (f47ac10b-58cc-4372-a567-0e02b2c3d479) used as a correlation identifier to link all traces related to this specific exercise attempt by John Doe.
 Each of these traces, whether it signals an error, a warning, or provides information, is linked by the registration correlation identifier.
   - extensions : sessionid is used to associate the interaction with a specific activity in a Learning Management System (LMS), such as Moodle.
 The value "moodle-activity-12345" uniquely identifies the activity within Moodle, enabling a direct correlation between learning data captured via xAPI and activities structured and managed via the LMS.
 - result
-  - success : Informs whether the exercise was successful or not
+  - success : Informs whether the event was successful or not
   - extensions : Provides information on the type of event and offers granularity on the action taken.
 This can be warned for actions requiring attention but remains acceptable, error for actions requiring attention for reasons that invalidate the success of the exercise, the learner is not able to perform this action, Info to give additional information on the context, the action is validated.

 ```json